 Overview: Bonusly is a fun, personal employee recognition and rewards program that enriches your company culture and improves engagement.

-In early 2019, I joined the team at Bonusly as a Product Designer.
+In early 2019, I joined the team at Bonusly as the second Product Design hire.
 My primary responsibilities are to own the design process from end to end while partnering with Engineers, Product Owners, and Business stakeholders.
 I also coordinate and facilitate user testing and research.

 One of the first features that I worked on was a redesign of the Give Box, which is the most central part of the Bonusly app UI.
 Previously markdown was used to add links, images, and emojis.
 This was was messy and hard for the user to preview.
 We had also recieved feedback from users and from heatmap testing that the Give button being on the left side was confusing for users.
 After some prototypes and testing of different concepts, we landed on a design that moved the Give button to the right (following general design patterns for submit buttons), adding inline previews for images, emojis, and GIFs, we added descriptions to the buttons UI buttons in the top left, and we added inline previews of GIFs and images.
 Lastly, we added a gray background to the post buttons to let them stand out and not appear disabled.